 The purpose of the 10% rule is to allow our hearts to remain healthy while we build the financial muscle that is moderate frugality.
 The more you allow yourself an occasional break while remaining financially disciplined, the more wealth and wellness you’ll obtain.
 Simultaneously.
-This is the purpose of The 10% Rule.

 Truth In Advertising

 Well, let the truth be told, I purchased one of the most financially unintelligent things that one can buy.
 I financed a car (not just any car, a Chevy SS) and bought a country club membership for golf.
-My take-home pay increased by $9,000 and I let my lifestyle creep 10% ($900 per month in changes).
+My take-home pay increased by $11,000 and I let my lifestyle creep less than 10% ($900 per month in changes).

-I am six months out from training and nothing else has changed.
+I am a year out from training and nothing else has changed.
 We still live in our 1100 square foot starter home that costs $650 a month that we’ve lived in since medical school (and will continue to live in til loans are paid off).
-The car and golf are the only two things.

-So, where does the other $8,000 per month go?
-Well, $4,000 goes straight towards medical school debt. $1500 goes towards my monthly 403B Roth contributions. $1100 goes into my three kids 529 plans. $1000 goes towards charitable giving.
+So, where does the other $11,000 per month go?
+Well, $5,500 goes straight towards medical school debt. $3600 goes towards investments. $1900 goes towards charitable giving.

-What can I say?
 The 10% Rule has made both my heart and my head happy.
 I am on track to be able to retire in my mid 40s, can enjoy the lifestyle I currently live on, and haven’t regretted a second of it.